Selling an Inbound Marketing GamePlan

 There are a few online resources you can check out to help you develop these personas for your clients.
 One I specifically recommend would be HubSpot’s make my persona tool.

-After we know who the persona's are we focus on what "change drivers" or events/activities in their lives cause them to take a buying action.
-We then dissect the buyer's journey for each persona from Awareness --> Consideration --> Decision for each persona.
+After we know who the personas are, we focus on what “change drivers” or events/activities in their lives cause them to buy.
+We then dissect the buyer’s journey for each persona from Awareness –> Consideration –> Decision for each persona.